tjibbed/UKFprojection/README.md

 # UKFprojection
-Projection of ICU bed occupancy in Uniklinik Freiburg
+Projection of ICU bed occupancy in the University Medical Center Freiburg (Uniklinik Freiburg:  UKF)

 Provided is the R script we used to produce forcasts of (ICU) bed demand in the University Medical Center Freiburg.